Privacy notice for GovWifi

 To ensure GovWifi works effectively we collect the following data:

 - activation and login dates

-We also identify the buildings in which you access GovWifi.
+- identification of the buildings in which you access GovWifi

 For GovWifi administrators we also collect: